 The aim of the Physical Education department at St Peter & St Paul’s is simple; that every child develops a lifelong love of sport, physical activity and healthy living.
 With expertise in a plethora of sports from netball and football, to skiing and snowboarding, our staff deliver exciting and fun lessons designed to enrich the lives of all students.
 Outside of lessons, the PE department offers something for everyone, with every term seeing a new timetable of extra-curricular activities.
 Opportunities range from social badminton and table tennis to competitive representative fixtures in football, netball, badminton, rounders and cricket.
 We have also built up strong links with many local sports clubs and so can provide pathways into local leagues for any budding young athletes.

-Students will study PE once a week in a two hour session, during which they will experience two activities.
-One activity per session will be formally assessed with progress tracked over the three years towards a final ‘End of Year 9’ predicted level.
+Students will study PE once a week in a two hour session, during which they will experience two activities, one fitness, one sport.
+One activity per session will be formally assessed with progress tracked over two years in accordance with expected progress for a child on that Pathway.
 Progress made towards this prediction will provide both parents and students with an indication of whether progression to GCSE level study would be appropriate.

 Key Stage 3 activities include: